odotrih4krc/OpenSourceNotes24/OSpcbnotes.md

 3. All About Circuits (AAC) Forum: All About Circuits is a comprehensive online resource for electrical engineering and electronics.
 Their forum has a dedicated section for PCB design where you can engage in discussions, seek advice, and share your knowledge with fellow PCB designers and enthusiasts.

 4. EEVblog Forum: EEVblog is a popular YouTube channel hosted by Dave Jones, an electronics engineer and educator.
 The associated forum provides a platform for discussions on various electronics topics, including PCB design.
 The forum has a dedicated section for PCB layout and design-specific discussions and questions.

+### What are the IPC standards?

+The IPC standards in electronics refer to a set of industry standards developed by the IPC (Association Connecting Electronics Industries), a global trade association for the printed circuit board (PCB) and electronics manufacturing industries.

+Some of the key IPC standards include:

+    IPC-A-600 - Acceptability of Printed Boards: This standard defines the criteria for evaluating the quality and acceptability of printed circuit boards.

+    IPC-A-610 - Acceptability of Electronic Assemblies: This standard specifies the requirements and acceptance criteria for the manufacture, inspection, and repair of electronic assemblies.

+    IPC-J-STD-001 - Requirements for Soldered Electrical and Electronic Assemblies: This standard establishes the requirements for producing high-quality soldered electrical and electronic assemblies.

+    IPC-6012 - Qualification and Performance Specification for Rigid Printed Boards: This standard specifies the performance and qualification requirements for rigid printed boards.

+    IPC-2221 - Generic Standard on Printed Board Design: This standard provides guidelines for the design of printed circuit boards, including board materials, dimensions, and other design considerations.

+    IPC-6013 - Qualification and Performance Specification for Flexible Printed Boards: This standard specifies the performance and qualification requirements for flexible printed boards.

+    IPC-7711/7721 - Rework, Modification and Repair of Electronic Assemblies: This standard provides guidelines for the rework, modification, and repair of electronic assemblies.

+These IPC standards help ensure the quality, reliability, and consistency of electronic products and assemblies across the industry.
+They are widely used by manufacturers, designers, and suppliers to maintain and improve the performance and quality of their products.